 In Malaysia, mung bean sprouts are usually stir-fried with salted fish when cooked as a side dish while soybean sprouts are chopped and cooked with minced pork.
 Shrimps are also a good choice as they cook quickly.
 Mung bean sprouts should be added at the end and cooked for no more than 30 seconds.
 Soybean sprouts are a little hardier and may stay in the pan for 3 to 4 minutes.

 Frying bean sprouts with shrimps and chilies is pretty classic.
-I added sweet potatoes noodles to bulk it up.
+I added sweet potatoes noodles to bulk up this Soybean Sprouts and Shrimp Stir-fry.
 The green onions are to give it an additional pop of color.
 Sometimes I use Chinese chives instead.
 For a vegan version, check out Soybean Sprouts and Dried Tofu Stir-fry.

 - 2 oz (55g) sweet potato noodles (dangmyeon)